OliviaDrayson/Radiomics/Radiomics_Code/README.md

 Now the virual environment is set up and you can run the application!
 Enter `<python GUI_3DSegmentation.py>` in your terminal to run.

-Each time you want to use the application, activate the environment, enter the directory and run the application script.
+Each time you want to use the application simple activate the environment (step 5), enter the directory and run the application script.

 ## How to Use